AkshtSingh/gigflow/README.md

 - `admin` users can see all leads.
 - `sales` users can see and manage only their own leads.
-- The admin reseed endpoint is protected and requires the `admin` role.

 ### Lead Management